selinaerhabor/ucfd-milestone-project/README.md

 *	**Buy Now Button** -  Users are redirected to merchandise page to purchase sellected item.
 When the user hovers the cursor over the button, it changes gradually from white to a lighter green colour and returns back to the original state when cursor is removed from button.

 ## 2.2 Potential Features to implement in the future:
-*	**News Feed** - As the music band’s social media channels become more established, their recent news feed could also be added to appear on one side of the website's home page.
+*	**News Feed** - Recent news feed on The Kinks could also be added to appear on one side of the website's home page to give users the opportunity to view information posted on their social media in real time.

 ## 3. Technologies Used